inference-labs-inc/sertn_whitepaper/README.md

 To compile this whitepaper, you need a LaTeX distribution such as TeX Live, MiKTeX, or MacTeX.
 Ensure you have `pdflatex` and `bibtex` commands available in your system.

 ## Compiling the Whitepaper
-To compile the whitepaper, run the following commands in the terminal:
+To compile the whitepaper, run the following command in the terminal:

 ```
-pdflatex zk-vin-whitepaper
+latexmk
 ```

 ## Contributing